chellej80/Embarr-Equestrian-Trivia/README.md

 ## Overview

 Embarr Equestrian Trivia challenge is a website page designed to be part of a bigger site for example Embarr Equestrian .
-The site is targeted at horse owners or horse lovers  that would like a fun interactive way of learning about general horse knowledge or care.
+The quiz page is targeted at horse owners or horse lovers  that would like a simple fun interactive way of learning about general horse knowledge or care.

-The pages design were developed with mobile responsiveness at the forefront.
-It consists of one html page that should be developed further in order to integrate with its master website [Embarr Equestrian - Deployed Site Link](https://chellej80.github.io/Embarr-Equestrian/).
+The page design was developed with mobile responsiveness at the forefront.
+It consists of one html page that should be developed further with improvements to the page structure in order to integrate with its master website [Embarr Equestrian - Deployed Site Link](https://chellej80.github.io/Embarr-Equestrian/).

 <div><center><h2>
 Site Mockup